Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

 \subsubsection{Discrete velocity system}

 The phase-space is discretized with a set of $Q$ discrete velocities $\bm{v}_i$, where $i \in \{0, Q-1\}$.
 Discretization is operated via expansion using the Hermite orthonormal polynomials and application of the Gauss-Hermite quadrature.
-As this is standard practice, further description is omitted here for the sake of readability, however, the interested reader can find a more details in Appendix~\ref{appendix:Gauss-Hermite} Interested readers can refer to~\cite{hosseini2023lattice, LBMBookKrueger}.
-The phase-space-discrete system of hyperbolic \acp{PDE} then reads,
+As this is standard practice, further description is omitted here for the sake of readability, however, the interested reader can find more details in Appendix \ref{appendix:Gauss-Hermite} {or refer to} \cite{hosseini2023lattice, LBMBookKrueger}.
+The phase-space-discrete system of hyperbolic \acp{PDE} then reads, {

 and,